 Cost reduction, reliability and safety are attributes that both organisations value highly.
-We have a huge amount of knowledge and experience that can be used to help the Highways Agency delivers on its commitments in these areas.
+We have a huge amount of knowledge and experience that can be used to help the Highways England delivers on its commitments in these areas.

 By operating across many markets, often in partnership, we are exposed to varied demands, drivers and expectations.
-We use this to help the Highways Agency drive efficiencies and ultimately reduce costs to meet government savings targets.
+We use this to help the Highways England drive efficiencies and ultimately reduce costs to meet government savings targets.

 The UK’s greenest company, as named by The Sunday Times in 2011, Skanska also brings the benefits of its expertise in sustainable construction and maintenance to the highways sector.